StellaContrail/wave-function/README.md

 </h3>
 <p>
 The students who seriously have studied Physics or Chemistry must have heard about nucleus.
-It is the structure inside atoms, which consists of molecules like H2O, CO2, and etc.
+It is the structure inside atoms, which consists of molecules like H2O, CO2, etc.
-Electrons are orbiting around this core of nucleus, and inside the nucleus, there're protons and neutrons.
+Electrons are orbiting around this core of the nucleus, and inside the nucleus, there're protons and neutrons.
-Interestingly, the number of protons only is the key for deciding what particle is this.
+Interestingly, the number of protons only is the key to deciding what particle is this.
-If you add one proton into a nucleus, or remove one, the atom can be entirely different kind of atom, for instance, if you add one proton into a hydrogen nucleus, the hydrogen atom changes its form into a helium atom.
+If you add one proton into a nucleus or remove one, the atom can be an entirely different kind of atom, for instance, if you add one proton into a hydrogen nucleus, the hydrogen atom changes its form into a helium atom.
 From what I've said above, the important components of our world can be said to be "Nucleons(Protons/Neutrons)".
-These nucleons form nucleus, then nuclei form molecules, and molecules form the basics of our world.
+These nucleons make a nucleus, then nuclei form molecules, and molecules form the basics of our world.
-The key to solve this interesting, but mysterious structure of nucleus, is to solve Schroedinger equation with appropriate potential.
+The key to solving this interesting, but the mysterious structure of the nucleus, is to solve the Schroedinger equation with appropriate potential.
-Woods-Saxon potential which well satisfies the experimental data phenomenologically is a good example to implement by early learners of Nuclear Physics.
+The Woods-Saxon potential which well satisfies the experimental data phenomenologically is a good example to implement by early learners of Nuclear Physics.
 </p>

 <div>